lfricken/oni-mods/test.md

 All mapping is done in Unity.

-### Setting Up your workspace
+### Setting Up Your Workspace
 You should have the following windows open.
-Some may already be open.
-To open a window go to the _Window_ tab at the top of Unity.
+To open a window, go to the _Window_ tab at the top of Unity.
 * Window > General > __Scene__
 * Window > General > __Project__
 * Window > General > __Hierarchy__
 * Window > 2D > __Tile Palette__

+### Introduction to Scenes
+Unity uses [scenes](https://docs.unity3d.com/Manual/CreatingScenes.html) to define environments and menus.
+Let's look at one.
+* Open an existing scene: Project > Assets > Scenes > OutpostStation
+* Make sure you have your Scene window focused
+* Look around the Scene with the [Hand Tool](https://docs.unity3d.com/Manual/SceneViewNavigation.html) Notice that in the Hierarchy window selecting _OutpostStation_ selects the entire station, but not

 ### Tile Palette
 Window > 2D > Tile Palette